zainabmeerza/battleships/README.md

 <li>As a new player, I would like some information on how to play the game.</li>
 <li>As a new player, I would like some details as to what the symbols on the game board means.</li>
 <li>As a player, I would like the option to quit the game at any stage.</li>
-<li>As a New player, I would like the game too be clear and easy to navigate through.</li>
+<li>As a New player, I would like the game to be clear and easy to navigate through.</li>
 </ol>

 <h2><strong>Skeleton</strong></h2>